September 27-30, 2012

 The conference asks how the synergistic relations between “the what” and “the how” of the texts, art objects, and performances might be brought into sharper focus.
 Basic questions will be posed: How might poetics refashion itself within an interdisciplinary context that includes multiple arts and multiple disciplines?
 Is poetics just another discipline along with other disciplines or something rather different than these?
 What challenges do poetics face from diverse disciplinary practices?
 And what challenges do poetics pose for multiple areas of study?

-For information regarding conference schedule, registration, and submitting proposals, visit the Convergence website
+For information regarding conference schedule, registration, and submitting proposals, visit the Convergence website.

 UW Bothell is located just west of Interstate 405 at Exit 24.
-Further directions
+Further directions are available online.

 This conference is supported by the UW Bothell’s MFA in Creative Writing & Poetics, UW Simpson Center for the Humanities, UW Graduate School, UW Bothell’s School of Interdisciplinary Arts and Sciences, UW Bothell’s Office of the Vice Chancellor of Academic Affairs, and UW Bothell’s Teaching and Learning Center.